-- ii) If the ABCD method does not work or is not suitable staff will redirect the Child's play in a positive and helpful way.
-Staff will explain to the Child what he/she can do, and what he/she cannot do. - iii) If challenging behaviors are continual staff will record the child's behaviors in a behavioral chart.
+- i) If the ABCD method does not work or is not suitable staff will redirect the Child's play in a positive and helpful way.
+Staff will explain to the Child what he/she can do, and what he/she cannot do. - ii) If challenging behaviors are continual staff will record the child's behaviors in a behavioral chart.
 This chart will be reflected on by staff to decide on a best plan of action to support the children in the program.
-With permission from the parents this chart may be shared with other agencies to aid in supporting the child and his/her family. - iv) If the behaviours persist parents will be asked to collaborate with staff to work towards understanding the root of the behaviours and create a plan that the centre and parents can work on together for the success of their child.